gitter-badger/VisualisingGenomicsData/VizGenomicsData.md

 We can see that this data.frame contains information on start, end , chromosome and strand of feature needed to position features in a linear genome.

-Also included are a featuretype column names "feature" and columns containing additional metadata to group by - "gene","exon","transcript","symbol".
+Also included are a feature type column named "feature" and columns containing additional metadata to group by - "gene","exon","transcript","symbol".

 GeneRegionTrack - Setting up the gene model track.
 ========================================================

-We can define a GeneRegionTrack as we would all other tracktypes, here providing a genome name, chromosome of interest and a name for the track.
+We can define a GeneRegionTrack as we would all other tracktypes.
+Here we provide a genome name, chromosome of interest and a name for the track.